hgn/barnowld/README.md

 animal world.
 Just the right 	organ of perception to detect the smallest but unnatural frequent failed accesses to CPU cache lines.
-Alternatively the name is selected because the name can easily be turned into a cute logo via DALL-E 2 and the project name was still available.
+Alternatively the name is selected because the name can easily be turned into a cute logo via DALL-E 2 and the project name was still unique enough.
 You can choose the reason yourself.*

 > **Disclaimer:** barnowld is a PoC - I have tested it with many different
 > cache side-channel PoCs, and carefully tuned thresholds, but in the end it